Nevi'im: Synopsis

-The development of the Hebrew Bible canon placed the Book of Daniel as part of the "Writings," or Ketuvim, rather than Nevi'im, in distinction to the later approach of the various Christian Bibles for Protestants, Roman Catholics, and Eastern Orthodox the Book of Daniel in which Daniel is found among the Prophets, due to its prophetic nature according to common Christian theology.
+The development of the Hebrew Bible canon placed the Book of Daniel as part of the "Writings," or Ketuvim, rather than Nevi'im, in distinction to the later approach of the various Christian Bibles for Protestants, Roman Catholics, and Eastern Orthodox, in which Daniel is found among the Prophets, due to its prophetic nature according to common Christian theology.

-In the Jewish liturgy, a series of selections from the books of Nevi'im ("Prophets") of the Hebrew Bible (Tanakh) is publicly read/sung aloud inside the synagogue, as part of Jewish religious practice.
-The Haftarah reading follows the Torah reading on each Shabbat and on Jewish festivals and fast days.
+In the Jewish liturgy, a series of selections from the Nevi'im is publicly read or sung aloud inside the synagogue as part of Jewish religious practice.
+The haftara follows the Torah reading on Shabbat and on Jewish holidays and fast days.
+The haftara readings do not contain the whole text of the Nevi‘im; they are selections.

 Former Prophets

-The Former Prophets are the books Joshua, Judges, 1st & 2nd Samuel, 1st & 2nd Kings.
+The Former Prophets are the books Joshua, Judges, 1st & 2nd Samuel, and 1st & 2nd Kings.
 They contain historical narratives that begin immediately after the death of Moses with the divine appointment of Joshua as his successor, who then leads the people of Israel into the Promised Land, and end with the release from imprisonment of the last king of Judah.
 Treating Samuel and Kings as single books, they cover: